Mekéns language: History

+Documentation

-The Mekéns language is a language classified under three sub-families of the large Tupian trunk.
-(See attached diagram) Moving downward from the Tupi trunk classification comes the Tuparic, Nuclear Tuparic, and Akuntsu-Mekens sub-families, the latter to which the Mekéns language belongs.
-(Glottoblog) The amount of literature available on the language is very limited, and there are no pedagogical grammars written on it either.
+The amount of literature available on the language is very limited, and there are no pedagogical grammars written on it either.
 The descriptive grammar available involves the dissertation and three subsequent research papers by Ana Vilacy Galucio, a researcher who received a PhD in Linguistics from the University of Chicago in 2001, with her dissertation on the Mekéns language.
-She is currently a senior researcher and the Coordinator of the Human Sciences Department at the Museu Paraense Emilio Goeldi research institution in Belém, Brazil, and an invited researcher of the Traces of Contact Project at Raboud University in Nijmegen, Holland.
-(Raboud University, Who are We?)
+She is currently a senior researcher and the Coordinator of the Human Sciences Department at the Museu Paraense Emilio Goeldi research institution in Belém, Brazil, and an invited researcher of the Traces of Contact Project at Radboud University in Nijmegen, Holland.